Norris Wright Cuney: Early life and education

-By 1850 Philip Cuney was one of the largest landowners in the state, with 2,000 acres and 105 slaves, including Stuart and her children.
+By 1850, Philip Cuney was one of the largest landowners in the state, with 2,000 acres and 105 slaves, including Stuart and her children.
 In 1860 he was one of the 50 largest slaveowners in the state.
 Cuney raised cotton but also had a dairy operation, with several hundred cows, plus beef cattle brought to the marriage by his second wife, Adeline Ware, with whom he had three children before her death before 1850.
 He married for the third time in 1851.
 Cuney considered Houston his home, where he settled in 1853.

-By the principle of partus sequitur ventrem, adopted from the model of Virginia colonial slave law, the mixed-race, majority-white Stuart children were all born into slavery, as their mother was a slave.
+By the principle of partus sequitur ventrem, adopted from the model of Virginia colonial slave law, the mixed-race, majority-white Stuart children were all enslaved at birth, as their mother was enslaved.
 Their father freed his mixed-race children and their mother sometime before the Civil War, starting with the oldest son Joseph in 1853.
-He sent his sons to Pittsburgh, Pennsylvania to the Wylie Street School for people of color for education.
+He sent his sons to Pittsburgh, Pennsylvania to the Wylie Street School for Blacks for education.
 When Norris was freed in 1859, he took his father's surname of Cuney.
-His father sent him to Pittsburgh for schooling at that time.
+His father also sent him to Pittsburgh for schooling at that time.
 Jennie Cuney was freed and sent to Europe for her education; she later passed into white society, consistent with her majority-white ancestry.
 The Civil War interrupted Norris' plans to attend Oberlin College in Ohio, which was open to students of all races and both genders.